albertaw/angularjs-tutorial/README.md

 })();
 ```

 Include the book controller in your index file.
 Notice that the code is wrapped in an immediately invoked function expression (IIFE).
-This is done to ensure there are no name collisions with the variablest we create.
-Next, inside our view we will loop through the books array and display each book’s title and author.
+This is done to ensure there are no name collisions with the variables we create.
+Next, inside our view we will loop through the books array and display each book's title and author.
 Add the controller to the view:

 ```html
 <body ng-controller="BookController as bookCtrl">
 ```

  This setup is known as controllerAs syntax.
 The format is *controller_name* as *object_name*.
 This allows us to use our book controller like a javascript object.
 To loop through the books we will need the `ng-repeat` directive.
+The syntax is `ng-repeat="item in list"` where `list` is the name of the array and `item` is a variable that represents the current element.
 Remove the old directive inside our `div` and the expression.
 Replace it with this:

 ```html
 <div ng-repeat="book in bookCtrl.books">